Know Your Ally: Britain

-Know Your Ally: Britain is a 45-minute propaganda film made in 1944.
-It was narrated by Walter Huston and produced by the United States War Department and Signal Corp to solidify Anglo-American solidarity within the ranks as well as counter Nazi propaganda aimed at weakening the Alliance.
+Know Your Ally: Britain is a 42-minute propaganda film made in 1944.
+It was narrated by Walter Huston and produced by the United States War Department and Signal Corps to solidify Anglo-American solidarity within the ranks as well as counter Nazi propaganda aimed at weakening the Alliance.

 Synopsis

 The film opens with a shot of a football team making a touchdown and the crowd cheering.
 The narration begins, informing us that that victory was won by a team where everyone knew the job they had to do: "We're playing another kind of a game now, only this one isn't for fun.
 It's for keeps." the narrator declares, with shots of a tank battle now on screen.
 British life and society are briefly introduced.
 The narrator notes especially the high population density of Britain and the solidarity that this inspires between various elements of its society.